deandum/fivem-playground/_dean-player-ping/README.md

-# _dean-car-doors
+# _dean-player-ping

-Simple script to open the closest car door.
-Just use `/carDoor`.
+Simple script to display your server ping.